sparrowcode/PermissionsKit/README.md

 ```

 ## Apps, using lib
 I like the idea to specify applications that use the RequestPermission.
-Please, contact me via email (you can find it in the section "Contacts") so that I added app here
+Please, contact me via email.
+You can find it in the section "Contacts" so that I added app here

 ## License
 RequestPermission is released under the MIT license.
 Check LICENSE.md for details